 - Improving PCOS and chances of pregnancy may involve lifestyle changes, such as weight loss, tracking ovulation, and taking supplements, as well as medical treatments like IVF, fertility medication, and fertility injections.

 - Staying healthy, maintaining a balanced diet, and exercising safely during pregnancy can help manage the risks associated with PCOS, such as miscarriage and gestational diabetes.

 What Is PCOS?

-Polycystic Ovarian Syndrome is a condition where the ovaries develop small cysts and the body cannot ovulate regularly.
-It’s one of the leading causes of infertility and trouble getting pregnant, along with the related health factors that PCOS causes (source).
+Polycystic Ovarian Syndrome is when the ovaries develop small cysts and the body cannot ovulate regularly.
+It’s one of the leading causes of infertility and can affect a woman’s health in many other ways (1).

 Symptoms of PCOS

-PCOS affects 1 in every 10 women, so if you’re coming to terms with this diagnosis, take heart that it’s really quite common (source).
+PCOS affects 1 in every 10 women, so if you’re coming to terms with this diagnosis, take heart that you’re not alone.

 Many women struggle without ever knowing what’s really behind their infertility or other frustrating symptoms.
 The lack of education about PCOS can be disheartening, but fortunately, a little understanding can go a long way.